Charlie Lakin: Ross County

 Lakin started in the opening fixture of Birmingham's 2020–21 season, a 1–0 defeat at home to fourth-tier Cambridge United in the EFL Cup.
 With several midfielders ahead of him in new head coach Aitor Karanka's pecking order, he was not included in the squad for any Championship matches, and on 5 October 2020, he joined Scottish Premiership club Ross County on 5 October 2020 on loan for the season.
 He made his debut as a second-half substitute in the Scottish League Cup away to Montrose, who had been 3–0 down but had just pegged the score back to 3–2.
 Montrose scored again to take the tie to penalties; Lakin converted Ross County's fifth penalty but Montrose's fifth player missed his, so Ross County took the bonus point.

 Burton Albion

 On 31 August 2021, Lakin signed a three-year deal with League One club Burton Albion.
 He went straight into the starting eleven, and marked his third appearance, away to Crewe Alexandra, by being sent off for a second yellow card.
 He finished the season with 28 appearances, of which about half were as a starter, but in the first half of the 2022–23 campaign, he played in the cups but only rarely in the league.

 In January 2023, he joined Doncaster Rovers of League Two on loan for the rest of the season.

+Lakin joined another League Two club, AFC Wimbledon, on 1 September 2023 on loan until January 2024.
+He made ten appearances – six in the league and four in the EFL Trophy – before returning to his parent club on 4 January 2024.

+A week later, he returned to League Two on loan to Sutton United until the end of the season.
+He was a regular in the starting eleven throughout his loan spell, scored eight goals from 21 league appearances, and, according to the club website, "[played] a huge part in keeping our fight against relegation going to the final week of the season."
+Despite being with Sutton for only half the season, his performances earned both Club and Players' Player of the Season awards.

+Return to Walsall

+On 25 June 2024, Lakin agreed to re-join Walsall on a two-year contract, to begin on 1 July after his Burton Albion contract expired.
+He scored his first goal on 3 September in the EFL Trophy against Birmingham City, his former club; the match ended 1–1, and Walsall won the penalty shoot-out to secure the extra point.